Skip to main content

 • Tweet

-The second argument against the regulations was that they went further than the abortion rules across the rest of the UK.
-This is a fair point, as regards abortion on demand up to 24 weeks and for abortion for foetal abnormality beyond the overall limit of 28 weeks in the rest of the UK.
-The court ruling required Parliament to legislate in this manner and a legal opinion makes this clear.
+With regards abortion on demand up to 24 weeks and for abortion for foetal abnormality beyond the overall limit of 28 weeks in the rest of the UK, the court ruling required Parliament to legislate in this manner and a legal opinion makes this clear.
 Had those in power Northern Ireland recognised that their abortion provisions was totally out of step with the rest of the UK and our treaty obligations, and not caused this matter to go all the way through the courts, the far reaching verdict would not have caused such extensive change.
 It is now the case that the abortion provision in Northern Ireland is now more liberal, in these two regards, than the remainder of the UK.
-It is likely that the UK will end up levelling up to the new regime in Northern Ireland.

 News